file-format/Docs/en/page-description-language/indd.md

 ## How is INDD File Created?

-An Indd file is created when you create a new project with InDesign and save it to disc.
+An Indd file is created when you create a new project with [Adobe InDesign](https://www.adobe.com/products/indesign.html) and save it to disc.
 You can open the Indd project file, make changes to it, and save the updated file for the changes.

 ## References